idsia-robotics/A-star-path-planning-nano-drones/README.md

 README

-An obstacle avoidace example is available at:
+An obstacle avoidace example video is available at: